SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/organization.md

 ### To rearrange entities

-Entities can be easily re-organized under **Organization structure** and **Unassigned entities** by dragging and dropping them.
-The changes here will be reflected in the **Machine park Overview**.
-Note that entities may only be re-organised by drag-and-drop within their parent entity.
-If it is desired to change an entity's parent, this must be done using assignment.
-That is, it should be un-assigned from the old parent, and then re-assigned elsewhere.
+Entities can be easily re-organized under **Organization structure** and **Unassigned entities** by drag-and-drop.
+Any changes here are reflected in the **Machine park Overview**.
+Note that entities may only be re-organized by drag-and-drop within their parent entity.
+If you want to change an entity's parent, this must be done using the assignment.
+That is, it must be unassigned from the old parent, and then re-assigned elsewhere.